kristoffer-tungland/RevitTestRunner/README.md

 ## Projects

 - **RevitAddin** – Add-in loaded into Revit.
-Implements a simple NUnit runner and named pipe client.
+Implements a simple NUnit runner and a named pipe server.
 - **RevitTestAdapter** – Custom test adapter for Visual Studio.
-Discovers tests and sends execution commands to Revit via named pipe.
+Discovers tests and sends execution commands to the Revit process via a named pipe whose name includes the Revit process id.
 - **MyRevitTests** – Example test library that uses the `RevitTestModel` attribute.

 ## Building